festusndiritu/festusndiritu/README.md

 Oh - and if I want a UI on a microcontroller?

 ## 🔌 Arduino Projects
-I wire up Arduinos and control them with vanilla HTML + CSS + JavaScript.
+I wire up Arduinos and control them with HTML + CSS + Vanilla JavaScript.
-Frameworks?
-Nah.
 JS gives me enough headaches already.
-I keep it raw and functional.
+I keep it raw and no frameworks.
+I use PHP sometimes

 ---